jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 \forthMSP430FR.asm is the main file to compile FastForth.
 It calls :

-	- mspregister.mac that defines the TI symbolic instructions,
-	- Target.inc that defines for each device the eUSCI used as Terminal and then selects the declarations file target.inc,
-	- ForthThreads.mac in case of multithread vocabularies,
-	- optionally, forthMSP430FR_SD.asm file(s) for SD_Card,
-	- optionally, forthMSP430FR_ASM.asm for assembler,
-	- Target.asm that selects the target.asm,
-	- and then TERMINALBAUDRATE.asm.

 open forthMSP430FR.asm with scite editor

-uncomment the target as you want, i.e. MSP_EXP430fr5969
+uncomment the target as you want, i.e. MSP_EXP430FR5969

 choose frequency, baudrate, UART handshake.